How does your state compare?

 3. Create tax parity between e-cigarettes and cigarettes.

-In 2024, tobacco control advocates worked with partners and volunteers to defeat a bill that would have opened a loophole in Wisconsin’s clean indoor air law that prevents people from smoking tobacco indoors.
-Wisconsin has been a leader in protecting all of its citizens from the known, indisputable hazards of secondhand smoke in the workplace and public places since 2009.
-Advocates also provided input into a new law that placed e-cigarette shops into the existing tobacco retail licensing structure.
+In 2025, tobacco control advocates worked with partners and volunteers to fight back against a bill that would create a loophole in Wisconsin's very popular clean indoor air law that prevents people from smoking tobacco indoors.
+Wisconsin has been a leader in protecting all its citizens from the known, indisputable hazards of secondhand smoke in the workplace and public places.
+Our law protecting both workers and patrons at all indoor public places has been in place since 2009, and it's working!
+Unfortunately, both houses of the Wisconsin legislature passed the bill to allow taverns to become “tobacco bars” and permit smoking indoors, so it was up to Governor Tony Evers, who vetoed the bill.

-A new legislative session will begin in 2025, and we hope to see the reintroduction of the bill to raise Wisconsin’s legal age of sale for tobacco products to 21 to match the federal law.
+A bill to raise Wisconsin's tobacco products sales age to 21 was reintroduced this session.
 This will help eliminate confusion from retailers about who they can legally sell to, and is an important component of a comprehensive public health approach to reducing tobacco use.

-In the coming months, the Lung Association will work with our local volunteers and coalition partners on our 2025 legislative priorities, including strategizing to garner additional support for Tobacco 21.
-Advocates hope to send a message to Big Tobacco that Wisconsinites are not softening their stance, understand the detrimental impact of commercial tobacco products, and will continue to fight against these harmful products.
+We must send a message to Big Tobacco that Wisconsinites are not softening their stance, we understand the detrimental impact of commercial tobacco products, and will continue to fight against these harmful products.

-With your help, the American Lung Association will ensure that our leaders pay attention to lung health as we advocate for action to pass laws and put in place programs that will reduce commercial tobacco use and save lives in 2025.
+With your help, the American Lung Association will ensure that our leaders pay attention to lung health, as we advocate to pass laws and put in place programs that will reduce tobacco use and save lives.

 Wisconsin Facts